BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Data-Layer/Geometry-Features.md

 # Feature Events
 The native feature object raises only a few events.
 The more interesting events are raised by the native data parent.
 This can sometimes be uncomfortable, as you'll have to check which feature raised the event.

-Using the `<bs-google-maps-feature/>` directive, events will automatically be filtered, so binding an event handler to a feature element, will trigger only for _that_ specific feature.
+Using the `<bs-google-maps-feature/>` directive, events will automatically be filtered so only events raised by that specific feature will fire.

-If you don't care about the specific feature which raised the event, bind your handlers to the data directive instead, and they will trigger regardless of the raising feature.
+If you don't care about the specific feature which raised the event, bind your handlers to the data directive instead, and they will trigger any time any feature raises an event.

 # See Also